 Commitment to social justice is one of our deeply held principles.
 The Advocates for Social Justice connects the concerns of our congregation to the larger community, and educates our members about important issues — locally, nationally and globally.
 We coordinate the overall justice-making activities of the congregation, using the Unitarian Universalist (UU) Principles as our guide to action.
 Please see our Social Justice page to learn much more about what we do, and how you can get involved in one of the many activities we sponsor including providing weekly breakfasts for needy people.

 All UU Summer Camp firstname.lastname@example.org

 The annual retreat is a great time to relax and get to know other UUCSR members, pledging friends and their guests.
-The next fun-filled weekend will be held at Enchanted Hills, Aug 14-16, 2015.
-If you love music, games, crafts, hiking, or UU worship in the beauty of the outdoors Members and friends of the congregation are welcome to attend.
-The retreat includes workshops, a campfire, songs, crafts, talent show, swimming, Sunday worship among the redwoods, and just relaxing in this beautiful tranquil setting.
-SAVE THE DATE!
+If you love music, games, crafts, hiking, or UU worship in the beauty of the outdoors.
+Members and friends of the congregation are welcome to attend.
+The retreat includes workshops, a campfire, songs, crafts, talent show, swimming, Sunday worship among the trees, and just relaxing in this beautiful tranquil setting.

 Book Group email@example.com

 Our mission is to foster community and explore ideas within the context of discussing books that are of interest to the group members.
 Each meeting begins with a brief personal check-in.
 Members alternate as discussion leaders and the leader provides a light snack at the meeting.
 At our June meeting we have a potluck and select books for the following year.
 Newcomers are always welcome!
 Contact: Linda Lampson or the office, for more information.

 Bridge Groups firstname.lastname@example.org

 Interested in low-key, friendly, social bridge games?
 Bridge groups are comprised of players at varied skill levels who meet for the fun and challenges of the game.
 We meet at three different times during the month: